SenanS/LED_Bulletin_Board/README.md

     - [ ] Set up a ticker to get the news every 15 mins.
     - [ ] Set up filter so as not to display the same stories multiple times a day.
 - [ ] Research Weather API.
+    - [ ] Weather graphic in middle (anim?)
     - [ ] Add animation/ picture of current/projected weather.
-- [x] Create a list of de-stressing tasks/ To-Dos (eg. drink water, stretch, make tea, short walk, etc.).
+- [ ] Create a list of de-stressing tasks/ To-Dos (eg. drink water, stretch, make tea, short walk, etc.).
     - [x] Display task text in TODO area (see image above).
       - [x] Figure out text positioning.
     - [ ] Add a general animation counting down the time left to complete a task.